thrive-spectrexq/ThriveERP/README.md

 ## Vision

-ThriveERP aims to be a complete digital management solution for small businesses by combining simplicity, reliability, and solid desktop architecture.
+ThriveERP aims to be a complete digital management solution for small businesses by combining simplicity, reliability, and solid cross-platform desktop architecture.

 **Offline.
 Simple.
 Reliable.
+Cross-platform.
 Business-ready.**